Testing Staging Environment

 - GitHub App not connected - verify installation in Project Settings.

-commitSha- the webhook still runs tests, but can't post results to GitHub without it. - Permissions - the GitHub App needs Checks: Read & Write.
+commitSha- the webhook still runs tests, but cannot create a check unless the SHA belongs to the connected repository. - Permissions - the GitHub App needs Checks: Read & Write.

 Tests run against the wrong URL